The jury now will decide Trump’s fate in hush money trial, after lengthy closing arguments

 “WHY IS THE CORRUPT GOVERNMENT ALLOWED TO MAKE THE FINAL ARGUMENT IN THE CASE AGAINST ME?
 WHY CAN’T THE DEFENSE GO LAST?
 BIG ADVANTAGE, VERY UNFAIR.
 WITCH HUNT!” he wrote.

-The post The jury now will decide Trump’s fate in hush money trial, after lengthy closing arguments appeared first on Nevada Current.
+The post The jury now will decide Trump’s fate in hush money trial, after lengthy closing arguments appeared first on Tennessee Lookout.